DjangoLC/Recipe-app/README.md

 ## Introduction

-This is the solution to a Recipe app as part of a challenge proposed by **Yape**
+Recipe app created to put in practice my learnings of the book **Jetpack compose by tutorial - Kodeco**

 ## Screenshots